fkce/WizFDS/README.md

 3. Connect with Autocad [(read more about known problems with connecting)](https://github.com/fkce/WizFDS/wiki/Known-problems#insecure-websocket-connection)
 4. Set up boundary conditions
 5. Edit your file in text/vim editor
-6. Download it and run on your / external resources
+6. Download input file and run it on your / external resources
 [(see video tutorial)](https://github.com/fkce/WizFDS/wiki/How-to-start-using%3F#web-application)

 # Authors